TBH staffs the whole spectrum of Mental Health services,

 ACT stands for Assertive Community Treatment.
 ACT teams consist of a psychiatrist, several case managers and sometimes a nurse.
 ACT positions are wonderful opportunities to practice community psychiatry, harm reduction and to work with mental health consumers in a non-time focused, outcome-oriented clinical-team-centered environment.

 Psychiatrists at outpatient clinics provide traditional psychiatric care to patients living independently in the community.
-Patients may have some level of case management.
+Patients may have some level of case management and therapy.